AO-StreetArt/CLyman/docs/pages/arch.rst

 Architecture
 ============

-In order to allow for real-time, distributed visualization, one of the key problems that needs to be solved is ensuring that coordinate systems between various user devices and objects are synchronized.
-A key abstraction in this case is a 'Scene' which is an arbitrary collection of objects and devices.
-A device can register/de-register from any scene, as well as apply corrections to the coordinate system relationship between it and the scene it's registered to.

-This is done by storing relationships between scenes and devices, and then using these to build relationships between scenes themselves.
-When devices move between these scenes, they will apply corrections.
-As they apply corrections, we will build a set of known mappings between scenes which should allow users to move without needing any corrections by returning the pre-calculated differences.
+CLyman serves two primary purposes within the Aesel architecture:

+1. Serves as the system of reference for animation/game data which is updated by clients.
+2. Serves as the origin point for Events, high-speed updates streamed out to connected devices.

+In other words, CLyman takes input from clients moving objects and/or adjusting properties, streams that out to other devices, and maintains the current state of all objects and properties throughout all changes.
+It is the core service which maintains the 3D objects that clients are expected to interact with.

 Technical Overview
 ------------------

-Crazy Ivan is designed to be used as a service within a larger architecture.
-It will take in CRUD messages for scenes, as well as track user device registrations (both over HTTP).
+CLyman is designed to be used as a service within a larger architecture.
+It will take in CRUD messages for 3D Objects and Properties (both over HTTP).

-Running Crazy Ivan requires an instance of `Neo4j <http://www.neo4j.com/>`__ to connect to in order to perform most functions.
-Neo4j serves as the back-end database for Crazy Ivan.
+Running CLyman requires an instance of `Mongo <https://www.mongodb.com/>`__ to connect to in order to perform most functions.
+Mongo serves as the back-end database for CLyman.

-Crazy Ivan can also be deployed with `Consul <https://www.consul.io/>`__ as a Service Discovery and Distributed Configuration architecture.
+CLyman can also be deployed with `Consul <https://www.consul.io/>`__ as a Service Discovery and Distributed Configuration architecture.
 This requires the `Consul Agent <https://www.consul.io/downloads.html>`__ to be deployed that Crazy Ivan can connect to.

-Crazy Ivan can be deployed securely using `Vault <https://www.vaultproject.io>`__ as a secret store and/or intermediate CA.
+CLyman can be deployed securely using `Vault <https://www.vaultproject.io>`__ as a secret store and/or intermediate CA.

 Object Change Streams (Events)
 ------------------------------

 Object Change Streams ensure that all registered User Devices remain up to date about objects within their scenes.
-Crazy Ivan receives UDP updates from outside sources, with a specific format, and then forwards the message, once again via UDP, to all registered devices.
+CLyman generates UDP messages to downstream services whenever updates are received (either over HTTP or UDP).

 The changes streams are designed to be high-speed and high-volume.
-Crazy Ivan can process many messages in parallel, and registration information is kept up-to-date in a cache for immediate retrieval.
-A separate background thread periodically loads updated values from Neo4j.
+CLyman can process many messages in parallel, and database persistence is performed after streaming updates to downstream services.

 Clustering
 ----------

-Scene-specific clustering is a central idea in Crazy Ivan.
+Scene-specific clustering is a central idea in CLyman.
 This is an idea borrowed from large-scale MMORPG's, in which large maps are broken apart and each piece is run by separate servers.
 This allows for horizontal scaling of the system to cover additional real-estate, physical or digital.

-A cluster name can be provided by Crazy Ivan on startup, and other applications should use this cluster name to identify the appropriate Crazy Ivan to send messages to.
+A cluster name can be provided by CLyman on startup, and other applications should use this cluster name to identify the appropriate CLyman to send messages to.

-Note that Crazy Ivan clusters using different Neo4j clusters will not be able to store or calculate cross-scene transformations for coordinate systems.

 :ref:`Go Home <index>`